A selection of my recent publications is included below. Please click the links to access the full articles.

 With Madalina Busuioc and Matthew Wood

-Accepted for publication in Public Administration Review
+Published in Public Administration Review (open access)

 Reputation is of growing interest for the study of public bureaucracies, but a measurement that is able to discern between the constituting dimensions of reputation, and that is validated on real-life audiences of a public agency has remained elusive.
 We deductively build, test, and cross-validate a survey instrument through two surveys with 2,100 key stakeholders of the European Chemicals Agency (ECHA), the EU chemicals regulator.
 This empirical tool is able to measure an agency’s reputation and its building blocks.
 By discerning these separate dimensions, our scale makes an important contribution to reputation literature as it allows scholars to distinguish and measure which aspects different public organizations are “known for”, and build their claim to authority on, as well as how the profiles of different public organizations differ.
 We found that direct stakeholder contact with the agency is necessary for stakeholders being able to evaluate the separate dimensions of reputation independently.